jhomlala/roundedletter/README.md

 Useful Flutter widget which allows you to create letter inside shape.
 Can be used for placeholders (for example user avatars).

+This package is named 'Rounded letter' because main idea was letter inside circle just like Android 5.0 contacts.
+Later idea has evolved into more shapes.

 ## Features :raised_hands:
 :heavy_check_mark: 5 shapes: Circle(default), Triangle, Rectangle, Pentagon, Hexagon
 :heavy_check_mark: Customizable shape size and color, text size and color